purchasingtoolpak/lanyon/_posts/2017-05-05-risk-assessment-template.md

 published: true
 ---

 This is week five of ten procurement templates in ten weeks.
-Be sure to check out the procurement templates from weeks one through four.
+Be sure to check blog posts for free procurement templates from weeks one through four.

 Week 1:	[sourcing strategy]({{site.baseurl}}/2017/04/07/sourcing-strategy-template)